iamsellek/wielder_of_anor/README.md

 So.
 If you need to prevent anything in your code from making it past your dev environment and need a reliable way to do this, use Wielder of Anor.

+## Setup
+To setup Wielder of Anor, pull it down to your computer and then open up config/example_config.yaml and follow the instructions in there.
+It's open for you to configure it to your liking, or you can just use the defaults I have listed.

-## Use
+## Use/What It Does
 To use Wielder of Anor, just run it *from within your code directory* (this is important).
 You can pass in a couple of arguments here:

-* The first argument is your eventual commit message, if you've chosen to allow Wielder of Anor itself to run your commits for you.
+* The first argument is your eventual commit message (in quotes), if you've chosen to allow Wielder of Anor itself to run your commits for you.
+It is unnecessary if you've chosen not to allow it to run your commits for you.
-* The second argument can only be '1'.
-If this argument is passed, Wielder of Anor will
+* The second argument can only be '1' and can only be added if there is a commit message as the first argument.
+If this argument is passed, Wielder of Anor will skip checking for any forbidden words whatsoever and jump straight to the commit portion of the app.
+This is mainly here so that you can easily force a commit after Wielder of Anor tells you of some forbidden words that you've decided to allow for whatever reason.
+For instance, say 'puts' is one of your forbidden words and there's a commented-out puts statement in your code that you didn't put there and that, as such, you don't want to delete.
+It's the only forbidden word showing up, so the rest of your code is clean.
+So, instead of now having to type out a full git commit command, you can now just hit your up arrow, hit the spacebar, type a '1' and hit enter.

-It'll run a bash command that'll export the result of a `git diff HEAD` (so all files in your local branch that are different from git HEAD) to a file.
+Once run, Wielder of Anor will run a bash command that'll export the result of a `git diff HEAD` (so all files in your local branch that are different from git HEAD) to a file.
 It'll then check every line in every one of those files for any of your forbidden words and print out the locations of any it finds.

-If it found none, you are good to go and can tell the app to then run the git
+If it found none (or if you've skipped the search and are forcing a commit), you are good to go and can tell the app to then run the git commit command, if you've opted to allow it to do so.
+At this point, Wielder of Anor will run a `git commit -a -m ` followed by your commit message (your first argument when running the app).
+Once it prints out "COMMITTED.", execution will end.

 ## Wielder of Anor?
 Wut.
 You know, the thing Gandalf calls himself to the Balrog as he's all "YOU SHALL